jota-ele-ene/waiq-multi/content/en/banner/Home.md

 date: 2023-10-23T23:11:31.017Z
 image: images/waiq-tm.png
 ---
  Today, every company naturally integrates its strategies around web, mobile and cloud.
 It is inconceivable that they can be understood as separate disciplines.
-In a few years, history will repeat itself with three other disciplines: <strong>web3</strong>, AI and quantum.
+In a few years, history will repeat itself with three other disciplines: **web3**, **AI** and **quantum**.
 All three will feed back and complement each other and their convergence will multiply the opportunities for startups and corporates to develop new competitive advantages.
 Want to join us?